pack-lab/pack-lab.github.io/_pages/members.md

 *Special Problems (Undergraduate Research Program)*

-* Derrick Pham, Mechanical, Electrical, and Software Design of a Steward Platform, 2025
+* Derrick Pham, Design and Test of a Steward Platform, 2025

 <!-- *Others* -->